spaghetti-source/algorithm/README.md

 hence these are not optimized for the performance.
 (However, I often use these codes for the research purpose.)

+These codes are  *public domain*.
-You can use these codes for any purpose, but I recommend you to "re-implement" the code yourself.
+You can use these codes for any purpose.
+(I recommend you to "re-implement" the codes for your purpose)

 author: Takanori MAEHARA (e-mail: maehara@prefield.com / twitter: @tmaehara)